needtools/OldTube/README.md

 Single click on a video in history — starts playback.
 Long click — removes the video from your list.

+You can find the ready-to-install `.apk` file in the [Releases](https://github.com/needtools/OldTube/releases) section.

   <p align="center">
   <img src="screen.jpg" width="400">&nbsp;&nbsp;&nbsp;&nbsp;
   <img src="history.jpg" width="400">